Identify conventions for diagramming entities and attributes.

 Diagramming Entities and Attributes

 Entity names in the box are singular and often all capital letters are used.
 Within the box, a line separates the entity name from the list of attributes below it.
-Note: Composite entities are identified by special markings in the corners of the box.
+Note: Composite entities are identified by special markings in the corners of the box as show in the

 Composite entities have composite primary keys, labeled CPK/FK.
 In the graphic above, the two attributes labeled CPK/FK